bluwy/tsconfig-grimoire/README.md

 - **`exclude`**: A list of glob patterns to exclude from `include`.
 If not specified, it defaults to excluding `node_modules`, `bower_components`, `jspm_packages`, and the output directory specified in `compilerOptions.outDir` (if set).

-  In contrary to the documentation, `node_modules`, `bower_components`, and `jspm_packages` are always excluded regardless if they're specified in `exclude` or not.
+  In contrary to the documentation, `node_modules`, `bower_components`, and `jspm_packages` are always excluded even if they're not specified in `exclude`.

   The glob patterns also work the same as `include`.

 - **`references`**: A list of other tsconfigs that should be part of this (root) tsconfig.
-If a file is not included in the root tsconfig, it should also be checked if it's included in any of the referenced tsconfigs (using the same rules above).
+When checking if a file is included, the referenced tsconfigs are checked first before the root tsconfig.
+Each tsconfigs uses the same rules.
 Project references only go one-level deep, so the referenced tsconfigs' own references are not considered.
 See the [Project references](#project-references) section for more details.

+If a file is not explicitly included by `files` or `include`, but is imported by one of the explicitly included files (recursively in the import graph), it is considered implicitly included by the tsconfig.
+The file would then use that tsconfig for type-checking and compilation as well.
+In practice, this will be difficult and performance-heavy to implement.

 > [!TIP]
 > Use the [TSConfig Helper](https://marketplace.visualstudio.com/items?itemName=johnsoncodehk.vscode-tsconfig-helper) VS Code extension to easily debug which files are included by a tsconfig.